Today, we’re talking about free financial advice and really all financial advice.

 Disclosure

-All participants agree to hold millionaireseries.com and its affiliates harmless or results achieved or not achieved.
+By accessing this content, you agree to hold MillionaireSeries.com® and its affiliates harmless for results achieved or not achieved.

 Free Financial Advice – When It’s Good and When It’s Not

-It’s likely that throughout your life, you’re going to have a question about a financial product.
-Maybe it’s Social Security, debt management, or even need a credit report.
+It’s likely that sooner or later, you’re going to have a question about a financial product.
+Maybe it’s Social Security, debt management, or even a credit report.
 You may start searching online or asking people about whatever topic you need help with.

 You either can’t afford it or don’t know what to do, but you want to get your financial house in order.
 That’s one lane.
-You’ve got money; you can afford someone.
-Find somebody who’s qualified.
+Or, you’ve got money and can afford someone.
+But finding somebody who is qualified is your challenge.

-Getting free financial advice, especially when it’s unsolicited, can be dangerous.
-I just want you to be clear on those two paths.
+Getting free financial advice, especially unsolicited, can be dangerous.
+I want you to be clear on those two paths.

-One is the National Foundation for Credit Counseling (NFCC).
-They provide free and affordable credit counseling services in the US.
+The National Foundation for Credit Counseling (NFCC) provides free and affordable credit counseling services in the US.

-There’s the Consumer Financial Protection Bureau (CFPB).
-It’s a government agency that offers educational resources and tools.
+The Consumer Financial Protection Bureau (CFPB) offers financial literacy resources and tools.

-And then there’s the Department of Housing and Urban Development (HUD).
+And the Department of Housing and Urban Development (HUD) offers support regarding Americans’ housing needs.

 Some financial institutions, including banks and credit unions, provide free blogs and resources.